 2. Wait at least 24 hours.

-To make a tea tree solution, simply add two to four drops of tea tree oil to approximately 12 drops of carrier oil, such as olive oil, coconut oil, or almond oil.
+If you don’t have any issues with the patch test, you can make a tea tree oil solution by adding 2 to 4 drops of it to 12 drops of carrier oil like olive, coconut, or almond oil.
 The carrier oil will dilute the tea tree oil, making it safe to use on your skin.